webplatform/docs-wpd/Annotations/index.md

 ** Consider adding tags in new custom email header
 ** Allow admin curation of links (adding links, or removing irrelevant links on same thread)
 * Annotation server hosted on WebPlatform.org
+* Persist annotations across different versions of same spec ** May require "canonical URL"?
+** Alert users when they start annotating an older version of a document (requires knowing the current version)

 ==Interface==
 * Toggle annotation functionality on or off